EricssonResearch/EST-OSCORE/draft-selander-ace-coap-est-oscore.md

 The EST-oscore message characteristics are identical to those specified in Section 5.4 of {{I-D.ietf-ace-coap-est}}.
 It is RECOMMENDED that

   * The EST-oscore endpoints support delayed responses
-  * The endpoints supports the following CoAP options: Oscore, Uri-Host, Uri-Path, Uri-Port, Content-Format, Block1, Block2, and Accept.
+  * The endpoints supports the following CoAP options: OSCORE, Uri-Host, Uri-Path, Uri-Port, Content-Format, Block1, Block2, and Accept.
   * The EST URLs based on https:// are translated to coap://, but with mandatory use of the CoAP OSCORE option.